Knight Capital gets $400 million rescue, shares tumble

-NEW YORK A group of investors rescued Knight Capital Group Inc in a $400 million (256.4 million pounds) deal that keeps the embattled leader in U.S. equities market-making in business, but comes at a huge cost to existing shareholders.
+NEW YORK A group of investors rescued Knight Capital Group Inc in a $400 million deal that keeps the embattled leader in U.S. equities market-making in business, but comes at a huge cost to existing shareholders.

-Yet there were immediate signs the rescue gave Knight back some of the market confidence it had lost, as two large brokerages resumed routing orders through the company and new data showed volumes picking up from last week's lows.
+There were immediate signs the Jefferies Group-led rescue gave Knight back some of the market confidence it had lost, as two large brokerages resumed routing orders through the company and new data showed volumes picking up from last week.

-Knight was the largest U.S. provider of retail market-making in New York Stock Exchange and Nasdaq-listed stocks, buying and selling shares for clients.
-It also provides liquidity to equity markets by stepping in to buy and sell stocks, using its own capital to ensure orderly activity.
+Knight has been the largest U.S. provider of retail market-making in New York Stock Exchange and Nasdaq-listed stocks, buying and selling shares for clients.
+As a market maker it also provides liquidity to equity markets by stepping in to buy and sell stocks, using its own capital to ensure orderly activity.

 Knight shares closed down 24.2 percent at $3.07.
 Those who held Knight shares before Monday will feel the pain of the company's rescue the most acutely.
 The massive dilution that accompanies the deal means their stakes are worth just a fraction of what they were days ago.